Tudor Rose Antiques & Interiors

 Stone and glass sit happily alongside a seventeenth century chest and one of the windows currently houses an impressive glass and metal coffee table made from the wing of a Hawker jet!

 The walls are decorated with a very varied selection of art from good early oils to vintage posters and 20th century watercolours.
-We now have some contemporary glass and ceramics as well as 19thc champagne flutes – quite a mix but of course that is precisely how people decorate their homes today.
+Most of this is down to our specialist art dealer, Ottocento, formerly of Christie’s South Kensington, A very knowledgeable Dealer who stands at most of the major Fairs but based with us permanently.
+We now have some contemporary glass and ceramics alongside 19th century champagne flutes – quite a mix but of course that is precisely how people decorate their homes today.
 No longer one style or theme, just a collection of beautiful pieces from every era.
-Not forgetting the garden, there are always stone pots, garden seats and tables.
+Not forgetting the garden, there are always stone pots, urns, garden seats and tables and chairs.